bywarp/lightkit4j/README.md

 ## Authors

-This software, in it’s entirety, is made, provided, and maintained by Warp.
+This software, in its entirety, is made, provided, and maintained by Warp Studios.
 Warp © 2019-2020

 ***